PSK01dotnet/PoloTweaks/README.md

 > This mod uses a custom config system that will not work with r2modman.
 You are expected to edit the config file by hand in a text editor.
 I am not going to help you if you struggle with the TOML syntax - it is heavily documented on the internet.

 > [!NOTE]
-> PSK01.net here, all credit goes to NotNite, all i did was add some shittily made things, might add more in the future i guess.
+> from rewind: all credit goes to NotNite, all i did was add some shittily made things, might add more in the future i guess.

 > [!IMPORTANT]
 > In the (currently latest) commit, you will need to set a `BepInExDirectory` in your environment variables.